 |Animated Server Icon||+ everything from Level 1|

-The premium features apply for everyone that is part of the server, whether they are paying for the boost or not.
+The premium features apply to everyone that is part of the server, whether they are paying for the boost or not.

 Discord Funding, Valuation & Revenue